zaphosting/docs/docs/scp-pastebin.md

 ---
 id: scp-pastebin
 title: "SCP Secret Laboratory: Pastebin ID"
-description: Information on how to add a Pastebin entry to create a server description on your SCP server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to add a Pastebin entry to create a server description on your SCP server from ZAP-Hosting
 sidebar_label: Pastebin ID
 services:
   - gameserver-scp